 - Gaiters (1 pair) – Optional if built-in pant gaiters or boot gaiters

 - Knife – Swiss army style

 - Tape / Repair kit

 - Crampons – adjusted to your boots (1 pair)

 Note: Gear requirements can change based on trip and conditions.
 Let us know if you have any questions!

 Is this for you?

-The number one question we get from our guests is "are we ready for a multi-pitch?".
+The number one question we get from our guests is, "are we ready for a multi-pitch?".
 99.9% the answer is YES, a guide's job is literally to push their guest's ability.
-If you have minimum climbing experience and eagerness for a day of adventure we can design a trip for you!
+If you have a minimum climbing experience and eagerness for a day of adventure, we can design a trip for you!

 - Can top rope a minimum grade of 5.6